bberak/6502-hello-world/README.md

 npm run setup
 ```

-## Developing
+## Assembling

 Build assembler files with:

 ```
-npm run build src/file.asm
+npm run acme src/file.asm
 ```
-> By default used 6510 instruction set.
-Modify the `build` scripts in the `package.json` to change this.
+> By default using 6502 instruction set.
+Modify the `acme` scripts in the `package.json` to change this.

 By convention, .asm files should indicate their output paths using a macro at the top of the file: